FAQ’s – Frequently Asked Questions

 Why do you insist on putting blue cords on your tallit fringes?

 Because that’s what Torah commands us (Num 15:37-41, Deut 22:12).
-Rabbinical Jews do not wear cords of blue on their tallitot, because they say we no longer have the snail to make the correct dye from.
+Rabbinic Jews do not wear cords of blue on their tallitot, because they say we no longer have the snail to make the correct dye from.
 But it is nowhere commanded in Torah that we have to make the dye from a specific species of snail.
-Any suitable deep blue dye will suffice.
+Any suitable, deep blue dye will suffice.
+Israelites during the Exodus wore blue cords, and if they had been made from sea-snails, it would have taken literally many tonnes of these snails to make the cords for everyone – where would they have gotten such snails in the middle of the desert?!

 Do you wear tefillin?